-Over the course of 2021 and into 2022 & 2023 Constructionline has continued to update its questions in relation to modern slavery in response to the evolution of this topic (the questions being based on a common requirement set by the UK Government (PAS 91 / Build UK)).
+Since 2021, Constructionline has continued to update its questions in relation to modern slavery in response to the evolution of this topic (the questions being based on a common requirement set by the UK Government (PAS 91 / Build UK)).
 In previous years Colas has worked with Constructionline with regard to review and enhancement of the questions used in the Constructionline checks.
 Colas has also been discussing with Constructionline the potential for developing a bespoke periodic report to fully detail the up to date position of Colas' supply chain.
 Thus, Colas is actively contributing to supporting improved mechanisms for the benefit of the construction industry as a whole.